nopedial/carbon-bridge/README.md

 shafez@ms:~$
 ```

-#### NOTE - carbon-bridge automatically adds timestamps before sending the metrics to the carbon-cache server
+#### NOTE - carbon-bridge automatically adds timestamps before sending the metrics to the carbon server